langfangctt/part-whole-relations/README.md

 This is the dataset for the ACL2018 paper:

 "Van-Thuy Phi, Joan Santoso, Masashi Shimbo and Yuji Matsumoto. *Ranking-Based Automatic Seed Selection and Noise Reduction for Weakly Supervised Relation Extraction*.
-Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Short Paper). (to appear)"
+Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics."

 There are no datasets available for all fine-grained subtypes of the PART-WHOLE relation so far.
 WordNet provides some semantic relations, such as *synonymy*, *hypernonymy*, and *meronymy*.
 From examples of meronymy (or the part-whole relation), part-whole pairs are divided into Part-Of, Member-Of, and Substance-Of sub-categories.
 Nevertheless, they do not cover the variety of the part-whole relationship.